mrminhaz87/Railway-IT-OT-Demo/README.md

 ------

-### System Design
+### Operational Technology (OT) System Design

-In this section we will introduce the general design of each sub system, for the detail design, please refer to the sub-system document in the doc folder.
+In this section we will introduce the general design of each sub OT system includes the track signaling system, the train control system, OT-field device(PLC & RTU) design.
+For the detail design, please refer to the sub-system document in the doc folder.